bkmo/sdboot-snaps/README.md

 Boot directly into a previous system state if an update breaks your system.
 Snapshots are set to r/w  and will boot without an overlay filesystem. (keep it simple).
 **Writable snapshots if modified will no longer reflect their original state.
-Read Only snapshots can be configured via sdboot-snaps.conf and require the sd-volatile mkinitcpio hook added.
+Read Only snapshots can be configured via sdboot-snaps.conf.
+The RO "overlay" option (writable overlay for / no changes saved to snapshot) rerequires the sd-volatile mkinitcpio hook added.
+The RO "state" option (/var in tmpfs no changes to snapshot).

  BTRFS Snapshot UKI Manager for systemd-boot (Secure Boot Compatible):
    - creates signed Unified Kernel Images (UKIs) for BTRFS snapshots.
    - these UKIs are self-contained and work with Secure Boot when signed.
    - sd-boot menu is automatically populated with snapshot boot entries.
-   - CPU Micrcode can be added to the init via config if not using mkinitcpio hook.
+   - CPU Micrcode can be added to the init via config if not using mkinitcpio microcode hook.

 requirements:
    - BTRFS with snapper (snapshots in /.snapshots/N/snapshot format)